-The Madeld Report Discredited by the American Embassy in London.
+The Madrid Report Discredited by the American Embassy in London.

-Matemp, July 2 - According to a dispatch received to-day at the Spanish ministry of marine.
-Admiral Camara.
-In command of the Spanish fleet recently at Port Said, Egypt, has passed through the Sucz canal, apparently on his way to the Pallippines.
+MADRID, July 2 .- According to a dispatch received to-day at the Spanish ministry of marine.
+Admiral Camara, in command of the Spanish fleet recently at Port Said, Egypt, has passed through the Sucz canal, apparently on his way to the l'nilippines.

-Loxpon, July 1 .- The officials of the United States embassy discredit the Madeld dispatch saying Admiral Camara has persed through the Suez canal.
+LONDON, July 1 .- The officials of the United States embassy discredit the Madrid dispatch saying Admiral Camara has passed through the Suez canal.
 They say he had not entered the canal this morning.

 Transports Not There Monday.

-Hoxo Koxo, July 2 .- The Japanese ruiser Majanshina arrived here to day from Manile, which port she left on the afternoon of Monday, June 27.
+Hong Kong, July 2 .- The Japanese eruiser Matsushina arrived here today from Manile, which port she left on the afternoon of Monday, June 27.
 She reports that the American transports had not then arrived.
-The situation was unchanged, the Spaniards continuing to erect defences and the insurgents occupying positions within about 2,000 yards of the city.
+The situ- preparatory to going to his home in ation was unchanged, the Spaniards | the country. continuing to erect defenses and the insurgents occupying positions within about 2,000 yards of the city.
 Food is growing searcer.
-The Matsushims re- crutic senstorial convention met here ports also that when she left Manila harbor there were five tigrain and four British warships there.
+The Matsushima reports also that when she left Manila harbor there were five German and inated Cornelius Roach, of Jasper President McKinley to be made into gold for the payment of our troops in four British warships there.